Rayshawn Banner and Nathaniel Cauthen continue to seek justice

 Initially, Tolliver denied any involvement or knowledge about the crime.
 Det.
 Rose told Tolliver that his mother believed he knew something about the murder.
 Tolliver insisted he knew nothing.
 Later, after hours of aggressive questioning, Tolliver said that he was waiting at his house for his father to bring him money when Dorrell Brayboy, Nathaniel Cauthen, and Rayshawn Banner came by.
 They were going to a bowling alley and before leaving, Cauthen and Banner told him they had “robbed an old man and taped him up.”

 All five black boys were eventually brought to the station.
-Each boy denied involvement, several were told that they faced the possibility of being sentenced to death, and law enforcement convinced all of them that the other boys were pinning the murder on them.
+Each boy denied involvement, several were told that they faced the possibility of being sentenced to death despite the fact that they were not eligible for the death penalty, and law enforcement convinced all of them that the other boys were pinning the murder on them.
 Eventually they all confessed, but each one gave a story that was inconsistent with the others and with the known facts.

 Jessicah Black

 Jessicah Black, a white friend of the boys, was also brought in for questioning.
-She admitted to driving the boys around the night of the murder and was eventually told the victim’s blood was found in her car, which was not true, and she could be charged.
+She admitted to driving the boys around the night of the murder and was eventually told the victim’s blood was found in her car, which was not true, the boys had used the victims debit car at an ATM, also not true, and she could be charged.
 Her story eventually evolved to include the boys joking in the car about robbing someone and the boys buying tape, although she said the tape was silver instead of black.
-Jessicah stated that she drove the boys to Belview Park and while she sat at one of the picnic tables, the boys took off across the park toward Mr. Jones’s house.
+Jessicah stated that she drove the boys to Belview Park and while she sat at one of the picnic tables, the boys took off across the park toward Mr. Jones’ house.
 She said she heard banging and yelling, but the boys returned and acted normally.
 She also said she saw an imprint of what looked like a wallet in Cauthen’s pocket.
 She dropped the boys off to change clothes, then picked them back up and went to a bowling alley.
 When they came back, they drove by the crime scene and saw detectives and neighbors outside.
 They asked what had happened and were told that there had been a robbery.

 Although attorneys tried to suppress the confessions as coerced through lies and fear tactics, the suppression motions were denied.
 All five boys were convicted based on Jessicah Black’s testimony, their own statements, and the footwear impression.
 Banner and Cauthen were found guilty of First-Degree Murder and Robbery with a Dangerous Weapon and were sentenced to life in prison.
 Bryant, Tolliver, and Brayboy were found guilty of Second-Degree Murder and Common Law Robbery and spent twelve years in prison before being released in recent years.

 In March 2020, an eight-member panel of the North Carolina Innocence Inquiry Commission held a hearing to review the innocence claims of Banner, Cauthen, Bryant and Tolliver.
 Brayboy’s case was not included because he tragically passed away the year before.
 At the hearing, Jessicah Black recanted her testimony and asserted that she lied in court after law enforcement coerced her into implicating the boys in the crime.
 She told the Commission that she was scared of going to jail, so she told law enforcement what they wanted to hear.
-It wasn’t until the Commission hearing that Jessicah learned law enforcement lied to her about the victim’s blood being in her car.
+It wasn’t until the Commission hearing that Jessicah learned law enforcement lied to her about the victim’s blood being in her car and the boys using the debit card.
 She also learned the time of the murder was before 8 o’clock, which made her the alibi witness to the boys’ innocence.

 Dr. Hayley Cleary, an associate professor at Virginia Commonwealth University in Richmond, Va., testified that this case has numerous risk factors that could lead to the five boys making false confessions.
 She pointed out that no physical evidence tied the boys to the crime scene, including DNA, and that the case is eerily similar to the Central Park Five case.